harucoder/scrapbox_daily_template/README.md

 My very first coding:)

 This is a customization file for Scrapbox.io.
-- add schedule/task defined in template.js to daily pages
+- adds schedule/task list defined in template.js to daily pages
+- you can set different list for each day of the week

 ♡